lambrospetrou/oxford-msc/plain-text/ch-cost-ftree.md

 ### Estimate Factorization Size

-The algorithm is simply iteration over the attributes in the factorization tree in a BFS-traversal order and memoizing the estimations of already visited attributes to use in their descendants.
+The algorithm is an iteration over the attributes in the factorization tree in a BFS-traversal order memoizing the estimations of already visited attributes to use in their descendants cost calculation.

 ```
 // @fTree: the factorization tree we want to estimate the size for if we factorize our data based on it